React-Automation-Studio/React-Automation-Studio/ReactApp/src/docs/MongoDB/MongoDB_Config_Config.md

-The MongoDB and Mongo Express configuration settings can be changed by declaring the relevant parameter name and value as environment variables.
+The MongoDB configuration settings can be changed by declaring the relevant parameter name and value as environment variables.

 In the React Automation Studio root folder: